 US China trade talks conclude

-Following the conclusion of the three-day trade talks this week between US and Chinese officials, in a bid to resolve the ongoing trade war between the two countries, both sides have released statements.
 The Chinese Commerce Ministry has commented that the concluded round of trade talks were extensive and have laid the foundations for a resolution of the dispute.
 The ministry said that both parties have agreed to remain in close contact.

 The US also released a statement earlier in the day, acknowledging that although there are still a number of outstanding issues to be addressed, China has pledged to purchase a substantial amount of agriculture, energy, manufactured goods and other products and services from the United States.
 The statement also reinforced President Trump’s commitment to addressing the persistent trade deficit and to resolving structural issues in order to improve trade between the US and China.